 RHSCC Shared Services Study

-- Identify opportunities resource sharing and activity collaboration between human services organizations;
+- Identifying opportunities for resource sharing and collaboration between human services organizations;

-- Quantify potential cost savings and increased service to clients; and
+- Quantifying potential cost savings and increased service to clients; and

-- Outline a process for implementation of study recommendations.
+- Outlining a process for implementation of study recommendations.

 The resultant study identified four key contributing factors to the state of collaboration and competition in the human services sector of southeastern Connecticut: